mouhbenbou/an_open_source_parser-embedder-subabase_uploader-.-for_your_legal_NLP-RAG_workflow/README.md

    - Enter Supabase project URL
    - Provide service role key
    - Specify target table name (default: `legal_chunks`)
+   - you specify other advanced parameters to suit your uploading goals such as the option to enable "skip existing .." and the name of the specific embedding model you want to use

 3. Upload a legal text file (TXT or MD format) with the following structure:
 ```